 These Opioid Claims span a wide range of conduct and causes of action.
-They 198. include claims by (a) states and territories, municipalities, and tribes, which have incurred damages along with the harm suffered by their citizens for bodily injuries caused by the opioid epidemic, and which seek recovery based on, inter alia, public nuisance and false or deceptive marketing theories; (b) the Department of Justice, which alleges violations of federal law, including the Controlled Substances Act and the False Claims Act; (c) personal injury victims, who have suffered a variety of debilitating injuries including opioid dependence, addiction, overdose, other bodily injuries, death, and associated lost wages, loss of earning capacity, loss of consortium, and treatment and rehabilitation costs; (d) children suffering from NAS caused by opioid use by pregnant mothers; (e) hospitals that have borne the costs of providing uncompensated and undercompensated treatment to patients with opioid-related conditions and other costs because of bodily injuries resulting from the opioid epidemic; (f) independent emergency room physicians who have incurred operational and other costs because of bodily injuries resulting from the opioid epidemic; and (g) third-party payors and insurance ratepayers, who incurred higher medical benefits costs and/or insurance costs because of bodily injuries resulting from the opioid epidemic.
+They 287. include claims by (a) states and territories, municipalities, and tribes, which have incurred damages along with the harm suffered by their citizens for bodily injuries that the opioid epidemic caused, and which seek recovery based on, inter alia, public nuisance and false or deceptive marketing theories; (b) personal injury victims, who have suffered a variety of debilitating injuries including opioid dependence, addiction, overdose, other bodily injuries, death, and associated lost wages, loss of earning capacity, loss of consortium, and treatment and rehabilitation costs; (c) children suffering from NAS caused by opioid use by pregnant mothers; (d) hospitals that have borne the costs of providing uncompensated and undercompensated treatment to patients with opioid-related conditions and other costs because of bodily injuries resulting from the opioid epidemic; (e) independent emergency room physicians who have incurred operational and other costs because of bodily injuries resulting from the opioid epidemic; and (f) third-party payors and insurance ratepayers, who incurred higher medical benefits costs and/or insurance costs because of bodily injuries resulting from the opioid epidemic.
 The specific causes of action asserted against Mallinckrodt in the complaints included, inter alia: fraud, fraudulent and negligent misrepresentation, statutory public nuisance, absolute public nuisance, negligence, civil conspiracy, violation of various deceptive and unfair trade practice acts, unjust enrichment, violation of the federal RICO provisions, and numerous violations of various other state laws relevant to Mallinckrodt's conduct.